ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/charset.md

 ## Performance-aware API

-In order to be able to reuse memory, reduce copying, reuse of object and reduce garbage collection, the Charset API offers a way to create encoders and decoders offering APIs to encode from `CharSequence` to `Output`, and vice versa.
+In order to be able to reduce copying, reuse of object and memory and reduce garbage collection, the Charset API offers a way to create encoders and decoders offering APIs to encode from `CharSequence` to `Output`, and vice versa.

-For encoding a slice of a String without slicing it into a Output, you can:
+For encoding a slice of a `String` without slicing it into an `Output`, you can:

 ```kotlin
 val output: Output